adarshgogineni/AnimeRecommenderFlask/README.md

 # Anime Recommendation System
-An Anime Recommender using a Machine Learning Model called Cosine Similarity deployed with Python and Flask, Javascript, HTML, CSS
+An Anime Recommender using a Machine Learning Model - Cosine Similarity.
+Technologies used: Python and Flask, Javascript, HTML, CSS

 ## Table of Contents
 - [Overview](#overview)